Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: MoveGCL

-To further strengthen the model's ability to preserve prior knowledge, we introduce a knowledge distillation loss that transfers behavioral patterns from the teacher model to the student model, as depicted in Figure~\ref{fig:Generative Continual Learning}(b).
+\paragraph{\textbf{Distilling Knowledge to Preserve Mobility Patterns}} To further strengthen the model's ability to preserve prior knowledge, we introduce a knowledge distillation loss that transfers behavioral patterns from the teacher model to the student model, as depicted in Figure~\ref{fig:Generative Continual Learning}(b).
 For each generated pseudo-trajectory $\tilde{x}_{\text{old}}$, we extract the predicted mobility distributions from both models:

 We minimize the Kullback–Leibler (KL) divergence between the teacher’s and student’s predicted distributions:

 For the new data \(x_{\mathrm{new}}\), we compute the task loss as the cross‐entropy between the model’s predicted distribution and the true labels, referred to as \(\mathcal{L}_{\text{cross‐entropy}}\).
 The total training objective of the student model is a weighted sum of the task loss on new-city data and the distillation loss: